Preparing to be a competitive applicant

 Q: I applied last year, can I use my essays from the last application?

 A: Secondary prompts may change for any given application cycle from the year before.
-Also remember that we have already read your previous essays if you are a reapplicant, and have them on file.
-A new application is a great opportunity to show programs how you have grown since your previous application.
+Also remember that we have already read your previous essays and have them on file.
+A new application is a great opportunity to show programs your dedication to growth and improvement and the effort you are willing to put in to a second (or more) chance.

 Q: What is the UF Application with all those residency questions?

-A: The UF Professional School application is a form that all applicants to UF professional programs regardless of college must complete.
-It is the first step in the application process for the University of Florida.
-It must be completed and transmitted with the $37 (non-refundable) fee.
-It has no bearing on the Medical Student Admissions Committee’s decision on your AMCAS application.
+A: The UF Professional Schools application is a form that all applicants to any of UF’s professional programs (vet, dental, law, medicine, pharmacy, etc) must complete.
+Thus, it constitutes the first step of UF COM’s two step secondary application process.
+This form has no bearing on the Medical Student Admissions Committee’s review of your COM application materials.
 It is not the same as the UF COM secondary application.
-Any questions about it are to be directed to the Graduate & Professional Admissions Office at 352-392-1365; ask to speak to someone regarding UF Professional Admissions.
+Any questions about the UF Professional (universal) app are to be directed to the Graduate & Professional Admissions Office at 352-392-1365; ask to speak to someone regarding UF Professional Admissions.

 Application Processing